Fody/Obsolete/README.md

 ### Treat As Error Mode

-When the target assembly version is greater than `WillBeRemovedInVersion` but less than `MarkAsErrorInVersion` an `ObsoleteAttribute` with "treat as error" will be injected.
+When the target assembly version is greater than `RemoveInVersion` but less than `TreatAsErrorFromVersion` an `ObsoleteAttribute` with "treat as error" will be injected.
 It will have the following format

     [Obsolete("MESSAGE.
 Please use 'REPLACED_WITH' instead.
 Will be removed in version WILL_BE_REMOVED_IN_VERSION.", true)]